MICA-MNI/ENIGMA/docs/pages/11.01.bigbrain/index.rst

 BigBrain gradient
 --------------------------------------
-In addition to statistical moments, we also incorporated the BigBrain microstructural profile covariance (MPC) gradient, which describes a sensory-fugal transition in intracortical microstructure.
+In addition to statistical moments, we also incorporated the BigBrain microstructural profile covariance (MPC) gradient from the original publication
+(`Paquola et al., 2019, PLoS Biol <https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000284>`_).
+In brief, the authors derived an MPC matrix by correlating BigBrain intensity profiles between every pair of regions in a 1,012 cortical node parcellation, controlling for the average whole-cortex intensity profile.
+The MPC matrix was thresholded row-wise to retain the top 10% of correlations and converted into a normalized angle matrix.
+Diffusion map embedding, a nonlinear manifold learning technique, identified the principal axis of variation across cortical areas, *i.e.*, the BigBrain gradient.
+In this space, cortical nodes that are strongly similar are closer together, whereas nodes with little to no intercovariance are farther apart.

+To allow contextualization of ENIGMA-derived surface-based findings, we mapped the BigBrain gradient, which describes a sensory-fugal transition in intracortical microstructure, to the Desikan-Killiany atlas and partitioned it into five equally sized discrete bins.
 Stratifying cortical findings relative to this gradient can, for example, test whether patterns of changes are conspicuous in cortices with marked laminar differentiation (*e.g.*, 1st bin; sensory and motor cortices) or in those with subtle laminar differentiation (*e.g.*, 5th bin limbic cortices).